IMSoley/tasawwuf/README.md

 ### Papers

+* Al-Ghazali's integral epistemology: A critical analysis of the jewels of the Quran [[PDF](https://fount.aucegypt.edu/cgi/viewcontent.cgi?article=2370&context=etds)]
+* An Introduction to the Sciences of the Qur’an by Ahmad von Denffer [[PDF](http://www.islamicbulletin.org/free_downloads/quran/ul_umal_quran.pdf)]
+* The Notion and Significance of Ma'rifa in Sufism [[PDF](https://www.ghazali.org/articles/The%20Notion%20and%20Significance%20of%20Ma%27rifa%20in%20Sufism.pdf)]
+* On Sufi Psychology: A Debate between the Soul and the Spirit [[PDF](http://www.williamcchittick.com/wp-content/uploads/2019/05/On-Sufi-Psychology-A-Debate-Between-the-Soul-and-the-Spirit.pdf)]
 * Know yourself, According to Qur'an and Sunnah: Ibn Arabi's View [[PDF](https://www.sid.ir/FileServer/JE/105220073301.pdf)]
 * A Sufi Work on the Stations of the Heart [[PDF](http://faculty.washington.edu/heer/stations.pdf)]
 * Heart’s Life with God [[PDF](https://www.lancaster.ac.uk/jais/volume/docs/vol13/v13_05_qudsi_076-098.pdf)]